Wellbeing

 Aspiration

-* Not all of our children are well suited to academic work; part of our role is to provide opportunities that may ignite enthusiasm in children and YP that have felt failed within education.
-We plan to bring a variety of activities for them, in Arts, Technologies, and other practical skills that may bring them a sense of mastery and confidence for future employment.
+* Not all of our children are well suited to academic work; part of our role is to provide opportunities that may ignite enthusiasm in children and YP that have felt failed within the education system.

-* We work in partnership when possible, to provide opportunities for work experience, team-building adventures and activities outside their communities to challenge limiting perspectives.
+* We work in partnership when possible, to provide opportunities for work experience, team-building adventures, and activities outside their communities to challenge limiting perspectives.